What All Nurses Need to Know About Pregnant and Postpartum Patients

 Postpartum Hemorrhage (PPH)

 Postpartum hemorrhage is categorized as early or late.
-Early refers to a hemorrhage occurring within the first 24 hours after birth, while late refers to a hemorrhage occurring 24 hours to 12 weeks after delivery.
-PPH affects approximately 3% of deliveries and is on the rise (Belfort, 2022).
+Primary or early refers to a hemorrhage occurring within the first 24 hours after birth, while secondary, late, or delayed refers to a hemorrhage occurring 24 hours to 12 weeks after delivery.
+PPH affects approximately 1% to 3% of deliveries (Belfort, 2025).

 CAUSES AND INTERVENTIONS